Inchcape plc: 2000–present

 In June 2000, Peter Johnson became chief executive officer.
 The economic recovery in the Far East helped restore profits, as did the sale of Inchcape's forty nine per cent stake in Toyota GB to Toyota in 2000.
 In 2006, André Lacroix took over as CEO, and in 2007, Inchcape acquired European Motor Holdings, a leading European motor retailer.

-Then Stefan Bomhard took over as CEO in January 2015, and Duncan Tait was appointed as CEO in May 2020.
+During October 2019, Inchcape sold its UK-based vehicle fleet management and fleet financing outfit to Toyota in exchange for £100 million.
+That same year, the company attributed a recent decline in profitability to the implementation of more stringent emission standards and a challenging retail market.

+In late 2021, Inchcape grew its presence in the Caribbean via the acquisition of Simpson Motors and the InterAmerican Trading Corporation.